Salesforce Marketing Automation Governance in a Global Environment

 - Gaining access to a centralised content repository in Marketing Cloud

 - Efficient knowledge sharing

 A global governance model

 A prerequisite for succeeding with a global implementation is to define a governance model that defines how you manage your data and campaigns from a global perspective.
-This does not necessarily mean that you cannot run localized campaigns, but rather it gives a defined toolkit for your local teams to execute their initiatives.
+This does not necessarily mean that you cannot run localised campaigns, but rather it gives a defined toolkit for your local teams to execute their initiatives.
 The benefit of this is that the local team can actually work more effectively in Salesforce since some content can be reused or repurposed to their specific needs.

 In Conclusion: Salesforce marketing automation governance

 On the grand scale, marketing automation is an intelligent engine that drives up internal efficiencies.
 Through automation, companies can reallocate their employees’ focus on tasks that add actual value.
-They can focus on more meaningful work which increases not only the output but work satisfaction as well.
+They can focus on more meaningful work, which increases not only the output but work satisfaction as well.
 A successful rollout is hard work that requires patience and focus, but the rewards are way worth it!